 Include in BLOCK template:

+Option 2: Include the following for customers that are JOEs.

 1. FIRM REQUIREMENTS POWER AT TIER 1 RATES

 1.1 Block Power - Annual Average Amount

-The annual average amount of Firm Requirements Power priced at Tier 1 Rates shall equal the lesser of «Customer Name»’s CHWM, or «Customer Name»’s Net Requirement forecast stated in section 1.2 of Exhibit A By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall fill in the table below with such amounts, rounded to three decimal places, for the upcoming Fiscal Year.
+BPA will determine the annual average amount of Firm Requirements Power priced at Tier 1 Rates available to «Customer Name» by taking the lesser of (1) each «Customer Name» Member’s CHWM, or (2) each Member’s attributed portion of «Customer Name»’s Net Requirement forecast stated in section 1.2 of Exhibit A, then (3) summing such lesser numbers.
+By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall fill in the table below with such amounts, rounded to three decimal places, for the upcoming Fiscal Year.

 Drafter’s Note: Leave table blank at contract signing.